Preston Monument: Northwest corner of Texas and the 1900 survey

-John Major searched for the lost northwest corner of Texas on his 1874 survey, but did not find it.
-He actually found the benchmark stone that was intended for the corner, but it had been repurposed at a survey station about 8 miles away for a gravestone.
+John Major searched for the "lost" northwest corner of Texas on his 1874 survey, but did not find it.
+It had been seen seven years earlier by Ehud Darling, the surveyor for the Colorado survey, albeit partially destroyed.
+He described it as a stone marked in black paint, but not in its original location.
+Darling seems to have re-constructed it.
+Major actually found the benchmark stone that was intended for the corner, but it had been repurposed at a survey station about 8 miles away for a gravestone.